intersystems/Samples-Stock-Data/README.md

 (You will also need to download the InterSystems IRIS JDBC driver from maven central)

 These steps are written for instances running in the Google Cloud Platform

-1) check out the IRIS shell
+1) check out the IRIS CLI - which gives you access to all classes and data iris session
-	a) type "iris session"   username: _SYSTEM  password: SYS (you will be prompted to change your password, don't forget to write it down for later)
-		c.
-Then change password and write it down for later
-		d.
-Do something in session?
+		    initial credentials: username: _SYSTEM  password: SYS

+	set a="persistence rules!"
+	write a

-		e. halt
+	 halt
-	9. cd ~/

 		a.
 My scripts assume that everything happens relative to the users home directory
 	10. git clone http://github.com/intersystems/Samples-Stock-Data
 		a.
 Enter github username and password (will go away when public)